ayaka14732/tpu-starter/README.md

 **TL;DR**: TPU is to GPU as GPU is to CPU.

-TPU is a special hardware designed specifically for machine learning, so it is more cost-effective to use TPU than GPU.
+TPU is a special hardware designed specifically for machine learning.

-Generally speaking, TPU is faster.
 There is a [performance comparison](https://github.com/huggingface/transformers/blob/main/examples/flax/language-modeling/README.md#runtime-evaluation) in Hugging Face Transformers:

 ![](assets/5.png)